tusen-ai/SimpleTrack/README.md

 ## Inference on Waymo Open Dataset and nuScenes

-Refer to the documentation of [Waymo Open Dataset Inference](./docs/waymo.md) and [nuScenes Inference](./docs/nuScenes.md).
+Refer to the documentation of [Waymo Open Dataset Inference](./docs/waymo.md) and [nuScenes Inference](./docs/nuScenes.md). **Important: please rigorously follow the config file path and instructions in the documentation to reproduce the results.**

-The detailed metrics on Waymo Open Dataset is at, nuScenes is at.
+The detailed metrics and files are at [Dropbox Link](https://www.dropbox.com/sh/2zcpf7wyho7x21q/AABRtGP75KHghr0wyoVqzFFXa?dl=0), Waymo Open Dataset in [Dropbox link](https://www.dropbox.com/sh/u6o8dcwmzya04uk/AAAUsNvTt7ubXul9dx5Xnp4xa?dl=0), nuScenes in [Dropbox Link](https://www.dropbox.com/sh/8906exnes0u5e89/AAD0xLwW1nq_QiuUBaYDrQVna?dl=0).

 For the metrics on test set, please refer to our paper or the leaderboard.